How To Test Ductile Iron for Quality

 The chemical makeup of the material can be tested by grinding or vaporizing a sample of it and testing for the proportions of various elements in it.

-Chemical analysis may take the form of more-traditional wet chemical methods, such as observing how the powdered material reacts with other chemicals.
-Modern chemical analysis methods focus more on the use of instruments, such as the use of spectroscopy to analyze the vaporized material.
+Chemical analysis may take the form of more traditional wet chemical methods, such as observing how the powdered material reacts with other chemicals.
+Modern chemical analysis methods focus more on the use of instruments (i.e. spectroscopy) to analyze the vaporized material.

 What are the advantages and disadvantages of destructive testing?

-While each method of destructive testing will have its own unique set of advantages and disadvantages, there are some general pros and cons shared by this group of tests.
+While each destructive testing method will have its own unique set of advantages and disadvantages, there are some general pros and cons shared by this group of tests.

 Pros of destructive testing